Quick summary

 Payment choice matters, but too many options can paralyse users.
 Instead, optimise your checkout by offering a focused set of smart, high-converting payment methods such as Apple Pay, Google Pay, PayPal and Klarna.
 Better yet, by showing the most popular option amongst your target audience first, or by pre-selecting the one a returning customer used previously, you’ll increase accessibility and trust whilst also reducing decision fatigue.

 Checkout optimisation comes down to designing an experience that feels effortless, trustworthy and reassuring from start to finish.
 By focusing on details like inline validation, dynamic delivery promises and contextual trust signals, you’re tackling the real friction points that cause cart abandonment.
-Your checkout is the most valuable part of your ecommerce website and even a small uplift in conversion rate here can translate into huge revenue gains!
+Your checkout is the most valuable part of your ecommerce website and even a small uplift in conversion rate here can translate into meaningful revenue gains.

 Need a helping hand optimising your ecommerce checkout?
 Get in touch.